Why I Rescue Labrador Retrievers

 Metro East Lab Rescue was started by Cindy Kuschel.
 Cindy’s interest in rescuing Labrador Retrievers started in 1986 when she was helping to develop the Highland Animal Shelter.
 Soon after the shelter opened, a three month old yellow lab puppy was brought to the shelter as a stray.
 The owners were located, but did not want him back!
 “Gus” was getting picked on by the other puppies at the shelter, so she brought him home “for the weekend”

 … Cindy enjoyed Gus for 15 years!
 Soon after adopting Gus, Cindy realized she wanted to help more labs in need.
-Twenty-eight years later, Cindy’s passion is still helping as many labs for which she has the time and finances.
+Thirty-three years later, Cindy’s passion is still helping as many labs for which she has the time and finances.
 Cindy feels it is an unspeakable tragedy that we, as a society, put to death millions of healthy adoptable pets.
-In 2016 Madison County Animal Control euthanized 281 dogs/pups and 797 cats/kittens.

 Where our rescues come from: